 Practice Education, Radiotherapy Treatment Planning and Brachytherapy, Radiotherapy and Oncology 3, Teams in Interprofessional Practice, Research Methods for Effective Practice.

 Practice Education, Leadership in Interprofessional Teams, Honours Project, Supportive Care in Oncology.

 Download the Programme Specification for a detailed breakdown of its structure, what you will learn and other useful information.

 "GCU delivers a course with both extensive theory and practical placements: this is essential in giving students the skills they need.
 Having placement learning at one of the leading radiotherapy centres in the UK, the Beatson West of Scotland Cancer Centre, I had the opportunity to learn with the latest equipment and advanced techniques: this reinforced my studies at GCU."Gillian Adair,

 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- H2 H2 H3 H3 including English and 2 Sciences at Higher and Ordinary level Maths and Physics at 02
+ILC Higher: H2 H2 H3 H3 including English and 2 Sciences at Higher and Ordinary level Maths at 02

-- Science-based HNC with B in the graded unit.
-Applicants must also hold physics, literacy and numeracy equivalent to National 5 level, with English being preferred at Higher level.
+Applicants must also hold literacy and numeracy equivalent to National 5 level, with English being preferred at Higher level.
 Communications 4 and Literature 1 are acceptable in lieu of Higher English.